umarhussain15/fluxcd-test-source/README.md

 Repo to use as a source of Flux and test it's upgrades with Flux Operator

+## TODOs

+- [ ] Add setup scripts to initiate kind cluster with v 2.2 of flux
+- [ ] Add branches for different versions to simulate version upgrade of flux

 ## Migrating the Flux bootstrap installations to Flux Operator

 ### To adopt running flux controllers created by `flux bootstrap` cli